 1830: The First Successful Sewing Machine

 Joy!
 40 years since Thomas Saint first drew and described a machine for sewing, we finally have a functioning sewing machine.
-Barthelemy Thimonnier, a French tailor, invented a machine that used a hooked needle and one thread, creating a chain stitch.
+Barthelemy Thimonnier, a French tailor, invented a sewing machine that used a hooked needle and one thread, creating a chain stitch.

 1830: A Riot & Near Death Experience

 After the successful patent, Thimonnier opened the world’s first machine based clothing manufacturing company.
 His job was to create uniforms for the French Army.
-But when other French tailors got wind of his invention, they weren’t too pleased.
+However, when other French tailors got wind of his invention, they weren’t too pleased.
 They feared his machine would result in their unemployment so they burnt down his factory whilst he was still inside.
 Never take your sewing machine for granted ever again; this guy almost died for it.

 1834: Morals Over Money